 Planes, Trains and Automobiles

 A travel classic for all time.
 Poor Neal Page (Steve Martin) is trying to get home to Chicago to spend Thanksgiving with his wife and kids, when a freak snowstorm reroutes to Kansas and his sanity begins to fray.
 Worse yet, he is forced to bunk up with talkative Del Griffith (John Candy), whom he finds extremely annoying.
-Together they must overcome the insanity of holiday travel to reach their intended destination.
+Together they must overcome the insanity of holiday travel to reach their intended destinations.

 The Darjeeling Limited